-Caroline Otis Heffron begins her painting process by taking photographs.
-Whether in New York, Italy or flea markets the juxtapositions of humans, statues, the classic, comic and grotesque are in constant interplay.
-A process of combining and refining begins in the studio to explore and focus gestures, statues and architectural ornamentation to create intimate paintings that reimagine the cacophony of modern and ancient symbols.
-Heffron has been pursuing her painting, photography, collaging, and ceramics after graduating with her MFA from School of Visual Arts.
+Caroline Otis Heffron begins her painting process by taking photographs of urban workers, street performers, and people reacting to life in public spaces.
+Whether in New York, Europe, piazzas or flea markets the juxtapositions of humans, statues, the classic, and grotesque are in constant interplay.
+A process of combining and repositioning images begins in the studio in order to create new connections.
+The psychological and sensual are discovered through unconscious gestures, expression and curvilinear ornamentation.
+Heffron has been pursuing her painting and ceramics after graduating with her MFA from School of Visual Arts.
 Heffron’s paintings have been shown at Kent State University, Long Island University, and La Mama La Galleria among others.

 My art exploration begins with my photographs that focus on sensuality, cultural history and human emotions.
 I document contemporary and historical cultural objects and figures in complex urban public spaces.
 These images are the sources for invented theatrical tableaus that create nonlinear narratives which explore multilayered dream like states.
 The monochromatic artwork focuses on the formal relationships with dark and light man-made worlds that allude black and white cinematography, film noir and the hierarchy of social status.
 The color pieces highlight the sensuality and seductive movement of bodies, psychological emotional states and unconscious body language.